 This film project was once called Flashpoint, but Warner Bros. has stopped referring to it that way.

 But that said, given Ron Livingston has replaced Billy Crudup as Henry Allen, Barry's father, and Barry's mother Nora (Maribel Verdú) will appear in the film as well, the elements sure seem in place for the 2022 film to use Flashpoint as its inspiration.

-If that sounds like a hell of a lot, it is – even just the actual Flashpoint limited series holds dozens of mysteries and twists on the established DC order to unpack, let alone the fallout from the story.
-But we're here to follow the clues to figure out which aspects of the Flashpoint mythos may come into play in the film, and even which may already be in place in the DC Extended Universe.
+What is Flashpoint?
+The original limited series holds dozens of mysteries and twists on the established DC order to unpack, so we're here to help walk you through what elements of the storyline may come into play in the film, and even which may already be in place in the DC Extended Universe.

 In 2010, DC was facing some narrative stall-outs.
 All but its biggest series were facing tepid reception from critics and fans alike following a stretch of some of the publisher's most acclaimed stories in decades.